Rensselaer Catalog 2025-2026

 Note: Additional dual majors not formally listed in the catalogue may still be available to students to pursue.
 Students interested in pursuing a dual major not listed above should contact the Lally School of Management Director of Undergraduate Programs for more information.

-Lally also collaborates with the Information Technology and Web Science (ITWS) program to provide concentrations in Finance, MIS, and Technological Entrepreneurship for ITWS majors.
+Lally’s Information Technology and Web Science (ITWS) program further provides concentrations, including in Finance, MIS, and Technological Entrepreneurship.

 Graduate Programs